>Louis Kelly Sloan -Bartow-April 18, 1946 age 31

 Historical Society.

-Mary is preceded in death by her husband, Robert E. "Bob" Martin and
+Mary is preceded in death by her husband, Robert E. "Bob" Martin

 daughter, Jean Brown.